Show Me Going: Plot

+In the cold open, Holt tries a new look with a red bowler hat and blue trench coat, stunning everyone in the office.

 Jake Peralta (Andy Samberg) and Charles Boyle (Joe Lo Truglio) try to get places on a multi-agency, multi-state task force.
 However, Jake previously injured the task force head (Akiva Schaffer) in the police academy, so the two are forced to return to the precinct.
-There, they learn that a shooting near a hotel is taking place and Rosa Diaz (Stephanie Beatriz) is near the scene. she responds to dispatch "Show Me Going", indicating that she is responding to the scene.
+There, they learn that a shooting near a hotel is taking place and Rosa Diaz (Stephanie Beatriz) is near the scene.
+She responds to dispatch "Show Me Going", indicating that she is responding to the scene.

 The squad is told to remain in the precinct and continue their jobs, per the Commissioner's orders.
 However, Jake is intent on going to help Rosa but Raymond Holt (Andre Braugher) strictly tells him not to leave the building.
-During this, Terry Jeffords (Terry Crews) begins experiencing an existential crisis and tries to up his life insurance policy, calling in a doctor to take his blood pressure.
+During this, Terry Jeffords (Terry Crews) begins experiencing an existential crisis and tries to up his life insurance policy, calling in a nurse to take his blood pressure.
 Amy Santiago (Melissa Fumero) and Gina Linetti (Chelsea Peretti) decide to fix the broken women's toilet on their floor but end up breaking the pipelines.

-With help from Boyle, Michael Hitchcock (Dirk Blocker) and Norm Scully (Joel McKinnon Miller), Jake gets weapons from the armory, faking Holt's voice for permission and proceeds to leave the building.
-However, Holt catches him and tells him that he has to remain to help the others, who are worried about Rosa's status.
+With help from Boyle, Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), Jake gets weapons from the armory, faking Holt's voice for permission and proceeds to leave the building.
+However, Holt catches him and tells him that he has to remain to help the others, who are also worried about Rosa's status.
 Jake still leaves in his car but instead of helping Rosa, he comes back with pizzas for the precinct to calm them down.
 This even brings down Terry's blood pressure.
 An hour later, Rosa returns safely and she is welcomed into the precinct.
 Gina shows her the broken toilet as Amy returns, and the three hug.